-Writing Day Workshops is excited to announce The 2019 Oklahoma Writing Workshop — a full-day “How to Get Published” writing event in Oklahoma City, on [postponed until fall 2020].
+Writing Day Workshops is excited to announce The 2019 Oklahoma Writing Workshop — a full-day “How to Get Published” writing event in Oklahoma City.

 This one-day writers conference is a wonderful opportunity to get intense instruction over the course of one day, pitch a literary agent or editor (optional), get your questions answered, and more.
 Note that there are limited seats at the event (150 total).
 All questions about the event regarding schedule, details and registration are answered below.
 Thank you for your interest in the 2019 Oklahoma Writing Workshop!